NMFMA Board of Directors

 Sarah has been involved in small-scale sustainable agriculture in Northern New Mexico since 1982.
 In 1991, she was a start up member of the New Mexico Organic Commodity Commission, New Mexico's organic certification program.
 In 1994, she helped establish the NMFMA to assist communities around the state interested in starting farmers' markets.
 Sarah served as a member of the board of directors of the Santa Fe Farmers' Market from 1990-2002.
 In 2009, she graduated from Southwest Acupuncture College and presently splits her time between work with the NMFMA and her acupuncture practice.

-Christina has a varied background, with advanced degrees and real-world experience in horticulture, ecology, and cultural anthropology.
-She has spent almost 20 years studying food, sustainability, farming, cooking, and outreach for food co-ops, agricultural extension services, government agencies, and for-profit companies.
-She has focused on local food systems, food aid programs, and worked as a hand on an organic farm in Kansas.
-She’s also a writer, and was an Associate Editor for Mother Earth News magazine.
+Christina has a varied background, including 20 years' worth of experience working as a horticulturist, ecologist, and expert in food and culture.
+She worked on an organic farm when she lived in Kansas, and has degrees in horticulture, ecology, and cultural anthropology.
+Her areas of expertise include local food systems, sustainability, farming, cooking, and outreach for food co-ops, agricultural extension services, government agencies, and non-profits.
+Christina is also a writer and was an Associate Editor for Mother Earth News magazine.
 She adores New Mexico and is committed to its people and the work of the NMFMA.
 Christina is also a local fiber artist and makes soap as her fantastic dog, River, looks on.